mrpjevans/rfchat/README.md

 # rfchat
-A simple chat app for demonstration communication over 433Mhz.
+A simple chat app for demonstrating communication over 433Mhz.
 Accompanies the tutorial in MagPi #75.
 See [https://www.raspberrypi.org/magpi/]() for further details.

 Also includes send and receive utilties based on [https://github.com/milaq/rpi-rf/]() where more information can be found on using the Raspberry Pi for 433Mhz communication.